jroshanjha/amazon-review/README.md

 # Feature Engineeer using TF-IDF Vectorization methods

-# use LogisticRegression Algorithms for used task and deployment on flask.
+# use LogisticRegression Algorithms to perform this task and deployment on flask.

 # Install dependencies
 pip install -r requirements.txt